Prakhar2402/Iris-Data-Analysis-Summer-Training-Flames-25/README.md

-# Iris-Data-Analysis-Summer-Training-Flames-25
+🌸 Iris-Data-Analysis-Summer-Training-Flames-25

-🌸 Iris Dataset Analysis & KNN Classification
+🌼 Iris Dataset Analysis & KNN Classification
-This project is developed as a part of my Summer Training under the guidance of Ms. Gaurika Dhingra Mam on the Flames'25 platform, as a proud member of the Angaar Batch.
-The goal of this project is to explore, analyze, and build a classification model using the Iris dataset and the K-Nearest Neighbors (KNN) algorithm.
+This project is developed as part of my Summer Training under the guidance of Ms. Gaurika Dhingra Ma’am, hosted on the Flames'25 platform.
+I’m proud to be a part of the Angaar Batch during this program.

+The primary goal is to explore, analyze, and build a classification model using the Iris dataset and the K-Nearest Neighbors (KNN) algorithm.

 📂 Dataset
-The dataset consists of 150 samples of iris flowers across three species, with the following features:
+The dataset contains 150 samples of iris flowers across three species, with the following features:

 sepal_length (cm)